rmrector/script.artwork.beef/src/content/usage/_index.md

 See [First usage]({{< ref "usage/firstusage.md" >}}) for details.
 {{% /notice %}}

+### Automatic processing

-It must process all items in your library, and will do so automatically the first time it runs.
-Over time it will re-process media items still missing artwork, checking for new artwork from web services and the file system.
-After some time (4-12 months) they will be considered "old" items affected by a couple of actions and settings.
+Artwork Beef must process all items in your library, and will do so automatically the first time it runs.
+Over time (4-8 months) it will re-process media items still missing artwork, checking for new artwork from web services and the file system.
 If the option "only identify local files" is enabled it will check for new local artwork files monthly.

+### Manual processing

 You can also run it from Program add-ons to trigger the automatic process for new or all items, or items old enough to need an update; a currently running process can also be canceled here.
 Some other